pfh/fitnoise/doc/models.md

 Errors `epsilon[i,j]` are assumed normally distributed, with equal varariance for all genes.

-If a weights matrix is supplied with the dataset, the variance of each `epsilon[i,j]` of is `variance / weight[i,j]`, where variance is the globally estimated `variance` parameter.
+If a weights matrix is supplied with the dataset, the variance of each `epsilon[i,j]` is `variance / weight[i,j]`, where variance is the globally estimated `variance` parameter.

 In Python, a weights matrix is given by creating a `fitnoise.Dataset` object with